akshayasen/Holiday-Spending-Analysis-/README.md

 Page 1: Season's Spending: A Holiday Sales Journey

-Focuses on overall sales trends, including retail and warehouse dynamics, item type performance, and peak sales periods.
+Focused on overall sales trends, including retail and warehouse dynamics, item type performance, and peak sales periods.
-Key insights include item types with the highest sales, monthly retail performance, and item-category-specific contributions.
+Key insights included item types with the highest sales, monthly retail performance, and item-category-specific contributions.

 Page 2: Santa's Helpers: Supplier Performance

-Highlights supplier contributions to sales and item availability, along with a comparative analysis of warehouse vs. retail performance.
+Highlighted supplier contributions to sales and item availability, along with a comparative analysis of warehouse vs. retail performance.
-Provides details on supplier efficiency, item diversity, and top-selling item categories.
+Provided details on supplier efficiency, item diversity, and top-selling item categories.
 With interactive visuals, slicers, and navigation buttons, this dashboard empowers users to explore the data dynamically and uncover meaningful patterns in holiday spending.

 Setup Instructions :

 Install Power BI Desktop- Download and install from the official site: Power BI Desktop.

 Prepare the Dataset- Ensure the dataset is cleaned and includes key columns such as Month, Year, Item Type, Supplier, Warehouse Sales, Retail Sales, and Retail Transfers.

 Load the Dataset- Open Power BI Desktop.Use the Get Data option to import the dataset (csv or .xlsx file).

 Create Dashboard:

 Page 1- Season's Spending: A Holiday Sales Journey Added a slicer to filter by Item Type or Month or by supplier Added card to display the sum of retail sale and warehouse sale and retail transfer sale